One Lost Henchman

 MDK2 on WiiWare (2011)

 Porting the sound and graphics code and working on the data-loading code was interesting, but I'd have to say I'm most proud of my work on the controls.
-MDK2 is a game that seems to have been made for the Wii remote, and while this version of the game may not look amazing, it's really fun to play.
+MDK2 is a game that seems to have been made for the Wii remote, and while this version of the game may not look amazing, it's surprisingly fun to play.

 The Beamdog Windows Client (2011)